General relations for quantum gases in two and three dimensions. II. Bosons and mixtures: Model and notations

 We recall the definition of $R$ and $\Oom$: From the Jacobi coordinates $\rr=\rr_2-\rr_1$ and $\rhob=(2\rr_3-\rr_1-\rr_2)/\sqrt{3}$, one forms the six-component vector $\RR=(\rr,\rhob)/\sqrt{2}$; then, the hyperradius $R=\sqrt{(r^2+\rho^2)/2}$ is the norm of $\RR$, and $\Oom=\RR/R$ is its direction that can be parametrized by five hyperangles, so that $d^6R=R^5 dR d^5\Omega$.
 In Eq.~(\ref{eq:Phi_ZR}), $s_0=i\cdot 1.00623782510\ldots$ is Efimov's transcendental number, it is the imaginary solution (with positive imaginary part) of $s \cos(s \pi/2) = (8/\sqrt{3}) \sin( s \pi / 6)$; $\phi_{s_0}(\Oom)$ is the hyperangular part of the Efimov trimers wavefunctions~\cite{Efimov}, which, in the present case (single-component bosons), is given by $\phi_{s_0}(\Oom)\equiv \Nr\,(1+Q)\sinh\left[|s_0|\left(\frac{\pi}{2}-\alpha\right)\right] /\sin(2\alpha)$ where $Q=P_{13}+P_{23}$ and $P_{ij}$ exchanges particles $i$ and $j$, and where $\alpha\equiv {\rm arctan}(r/\rho)$.
 Here we introduced, for later convenience, a normalization factor such that $\int d^5\Omega\, |\phi_{s_0}(\Oom)|^2 = 1$.
 Using $\int d^5\Omega = \int_0^{\pi/2}d\alpha\sin^2\alpha\cos^2\alpha \int d^2\hat{r}\int d^2\hat{\rho}$, where $d^2\hat{r}$ and $d^2\hat{\rho}$ are the differential solid angles in 3D, we obtain ~\cite{Efimov93,CastinWernerTrimere}

-For $N=3$ particles, it is well established that this model is self-adjoint and that it is the zero-range limit of finite-range models, see e.g.~\cite{WernerThese} and references therein.
+For $N=3$ particles, it is well established that this model Hamiltonian is self-adjoint and that it is the zero-range limit of finite-range models, see e.g.~\cite{WernerThese} and references therein.
 The fact that the zero-range (i.e. low-energy) regime can be described using the scattering length and a three-body parameter only is known as universality~\cite{RevueBraaten}.
-For $N=4$, an accurate numerical study \cite{Deltuva} has shown, as was suggested by earlier ones \cite{Stecher4corps,Hammer4corps1,Hammer4corps2}, that there is no need to introduce a four-body parameter in the zero-range limit, implying that the here considered zero-range model is self-adjoint for $N=4$.
-Physically, this is related to the fact that the introduction of $R_t$, imposed by the three-body Efimov effect, breaks the separability of the 4-body problem at infinite scattering length and prevents the occurrence of a four-body Efimov effect for bosons \cite{CMP}.
-Here we consider an arbitrary value of $N$ such that the model is self-adjoint.
+For $N=4$, an accurate numerical study \cite{Deltuva} has shown, as was suggested by earlier ones \cite{Stecher4corps,Hammer4corps1,Hammer4corps2} and as supported by experimental evidence \cite{Grimm4body}, that there is no need to introduce a four-body parameter in the zero-range limit, implying that the here considered zero-range model Hamiltonian is self-adjoint for $N=4$.
+Physically, this is related to the fact that the introduction of $R_t$, imposed by the three-body Efimov effect, necessarily breaks the separability of the 4-body problem at infinite scattering length ; this precludes the simplest scenario imposing the introduction of a four-body parameter, namely a four-body Efimov effect such as the one found for $3+1$ fermions in \cite{CMP}.
+Here we consider an arbitrary value of $N$ such that the model Hamiltonian is self-adjoint.

 In 2D, the zero-range model is a direct generalization of the 3D one, since one simply replaces the 3D zero-energy two-body scattering wavefunction $r_{ij}^{-1}-a^{-1}$ by the 2D one $\ln(r_{ij}/a)$, where $a$ is now the 2D scattering length.
-For any pair of particles $i$ and $j$, in the limit $r_{ij}\equiv |\rr_i-\rr_j|\to 0$ with $\cc_{ij}=(\rr_i+\rr_j)/2$ fixed, the $N$-body wavefunction satisfies in 2D: \be \psi(\rr_1,\ldots,\rr_N)= \ln(r_{ij}/a)A_{ij}(\cc_{ij},(\rr_k)_{k\neq i,j})+O(r_{ij}). \ee There is no Efimov effect in 2D so that no additional parameter is required \cite{BruchTjon3bosons2D,Fedorov3bosons2D,Leyronas4corps}.
+Accordingly, for any pair of particles $i$ and $j$, in the limit $r_{ij}\equiv |\rr_i-\rr_j|\to 0$ with $\cc_{ij}=(\rr_i+\rr_j)/2$ fixed, the $N$-body wavefunction satisfies in 2D: \be \psi(\rr_1,\ldots,\rr_N)= \ln(r_{ij}/a)A_{ij}(\cc_{ij},(\rr_k)_{k\neq i,j})+O(r_{ij}). \ee There is no Efimov effect in 2D so that no additional parameter is required \cite{BruchTjon3bosons2D,Fedorov3bosons2D,Leyronas4corps}.
 The Hamiltonian is the corresponding 2D version of (\ref{eq:hamil}).